-Mr. Sundararajan was appointed in July 2009, as a Non-Executive Independent Director on the Board of Lanka Ashok Leyland PLC.
+Mr. Sundararajan was appointed in July 2009, as a Non-Executive Independent Director to the Board of Lanka Ashok Leyland PLC.
 Mr. Sundararajan was formerly the Executive Director and Company Secretary of Ashok Leyland, India.

-He is currently also Independent Director of CMIFPE Ltd, India, (Manufacturers of cold rolling mills, etc. for steel plants) and of Global TVS Bus Body Builders Ltd., India, (Manufacturers of specialised bus bodies).
+He is currently also an Independent Director of CMIFPE Ltd, India, (Manufacturers of cold rolling mills, etc. for steel plants).